 However, for some, the monotony of Zoom meetings and feelings of isolation are notable impacts driving a desire to return to the office.
 So, what exactly are the elements associated with future offices that will be a draw to workers?

-From spaces that provide employees with dedicated areas for head’s down focus work, to support spaces such as respite rooms that offer or an opportunity to decompress, to spaces like cafés that promote informal collisions with coworkers, it’s about designing spaces to be as flexible and adaptable as possible, say Tamra Fuscaldo and Kaitlin Kingrey of the Interior Design team for M+A Architects .
+From spaces that provide employees with dedicated areas for head’s down focus work, to support spaces such as respite rooms that offer or an opportunity to decompress, to spaces like cafés that promote informal collisions with coworkers, it’s about designing spaces to be as flexible and adaptable as possible, say Tamra Fuscaldo and Kaitlin Kingrey of the Interior Design team for MA Design .

 Future offices will be cultural hubs, emphasizing collaboration and the well-being of the individual, they added.